saucelabs/sauce-school/codelabs/Module1_APITesting.md

 A rule or specific test against a single object and/or piece of data.
 The API testing platform is powered by a proprietary XML language with over 70 assertions, that handle just about every scenario in a very quick and easy way to write.

 ### API Status Codes
-APIs return certain codes to let you know whether a API call was successful or not, as well as what kind of error occured.
-Some common Status Codes include:
+API requests return certain codes to let you know whether a API call was successful or not, as well as what kind of error occured.
+Some common status codes include:

 * **200** - OK, your API call was successful
 * **401** – Not Authorized, usually the user creditials weren't used or were wrong